Logan-Martin/Game-492-Test/README.md

 ### Updates:

+9/10/2026:
+- Cleaned up previous day's formatting.

 9/9/2026:
 - Notes:
-   - Same button:
-   1. punch
-   2. cross
-   3. hur. kick
+   - Use the same button for punch, cross, and hurricane kick.
+Change in attack based on presses in succession.
+   - It's possible to bake movement into animation but can shouldn't for ease of changing that

-   ! - Have a way to define when animation attack is Active [where the hitbox is] Active frame window.
+   - Have a way to define when animation attack is Active [where the hitbox is] Active frame window.
 	 - put cube hitbox on Armature -> fist/arm

-   ! - Possible to bake movement into animation but can ! - when in attack animation, no movement
+   - When in attack animation, no movement

-   ! - idea of combo.
+   - idea of combo.
 Within a certain amount of time allow combo.
+- Goal: Implement attack that changes animation based on presses of the same button in succession

 9/8/2026:
 - Goals: